Magic The Gathering Two Headed Dragon

 Mechanics and Mayhem: How They Play

 Their presence also influences deckbuilding decisions.
-Players must carefully consider whether the high mana cost is justified by the potential impact on the game.
+Now, players must carefully consider whether the high mana cost is justified by the potential impact on the game.
 They must also evaluate how well the dragon synergizes with the rest of their deck, ensuring that it complements their overall strategy.
 The threat of a well-timed two-headed dragon can force opponents to hold back resources, creating opportunities for other plays.

 More Than Just a Creature: Symbolism and Story